Vokil/Discontify/README.md

 # Discountify

-Web based SPA application about discount cards
+Web based SPA application which is usefull for managing discount cards from diffrent companies.

 #Used technologies#
 **Front-end** <br />